 Six Books for your College-Bound Creature

-Found this article relevant?Katie Wink, Bookwitty Reference, Barry Michaels and 7 others found this witty
+Found this article relevant?Katie Wink, Bookwitty Reference, Matt Berry and 7 others found this witty

 When my kids left for college I wanted to impart to them something that would be useful.
 Not anything philosophical, or related to values, because it was too late for that.
 So I wrote a little pamphlet about cooking, cleaning and general tips, added a few recipes and illustrations, collated it and printed it.
 Doubtless, they were each a little disappointed not to be getting something more meaningful or even material, but seriously, learning to live on one’s own is a big step, and learning to live well is an even bigger step.
 College-bound students don't need to know how to study; they've been doing it their whole life.
 But managing the daily grind?
 Parents may have given their children the best education money can buy, but if you can't boil water for pasta...Many kids find themselves at a complete loss when it comes to organizing laundry, a basic budget, shopping and cooking for themselves.
 Not to mention keeping their habitat clean.
 Without further ado, I quote from the introduction to my pamphlet: